 According to Hashim Al-Hashimi, “There is an amazing complexity built into these simple beautiful structures, whole new layers or dimensions that we have been blinded to because we didn’t have the tools to see them, until now.”2

 It looks like the capacity to form Hoogsteen base pairs is a unique property of DNA.
-Al-Hashimi and his team failed to detect any evidence for Hoogsteen base pairs in double helices made up of two strands of RNA.
-When they chemically attached a methyl group to the nucleobases of RNA to block the formation of Watson-Crick base pairs and force Hoogsteen base-pairing, they discovered that the RNA double helix fell apart.
-Unlike the DNA double helix—which is flexible—the RNA double helix is rigid and cannot tolerate a distortion to its structure.
+Al-Hashimi and his team failed to detect any evidence for Hoogsteen base pairs in double helixes made up of two strands of RNA.
+When they chemically attached a methyl group to the nucleobases of RNA to block the formation of Watson-Crick base pairs and force Hoogsteen base pairing, they discovered that the RNA double helix fell apart.
+Unlike the DNA double—which is flexible—the RNA double helix is rigid and cannot tolerate a distortion to its structure.
 Instead, the RNA strands can only dissociate.

 Image 5: Difference between Deoxyribose and Ribose